Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

    Example of configured custom data layers with game-specific properties

-You can reorder custom data without breaking existing metadata: the TileSet editor will update automatically after reordering custom data properties.
+You can reorder custom data without breaking existing metadata: the LayeredTileSet editor will update automatically after reordering custom data properties.

 Note that in the editor, property names do not appear (only their index, which